Investigating all the relevant aspects of chemical and biochemical engineering, from fundamental science to engineering applications.

 Step 3 - What Happens Next

-Once we receive your application in the Department, we send it to potential supervisors, unless you have already identified a supervisor for your research.
+Once we receive your application in the School, we send it to potential supervisors, unless you have already identified a supervisor for your research.

 We then decide on your application.
 The Admissions Office communicate this decision via your application portal and via email.